ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

     app# python3 web_app/app.py

-Then visit http://localhost:5000/ in your web browser.
+Visit http://localhost:5000/ in your web browser.

 # About the Browser Tool